 Also Read: Annapurna Base Camp Trek in August: The Perfect Adventure for Nature Lovers

-The base camp is positioned at the foot of the Annapurna massif, which comprises the world’s tenth-highest mountain, Annapurna I. At an altitude of 4,130 meters (13,550 ft) above sea level this base camp is located.
+The base camp positions itself at the foot of the Annapurna massif, which includes the world’s tenth-highest mountain, Annapurna I. At an altitude of 4,130 meters (13,550 ft) above sea level this base camp is located.

 The crowd in Annapurna Base Camp Trek in September

-September is considered a high season for this trek due to the end of the monsoon season and favorable weather conditions.
+People consider September a high season for this trek because of the end of the monsoon season and favorable weather conditions.
 During this time, the weather is usually stable with clear blue skies and great visibility.
 As a result, many trekkers plan their visit to Annapurna Base Camp during September leading to a significant crowd in the region.

 During September, the crowd in Annapurna Base Camp can be quite large with trekkers from all around the world coming to witness the stunning views of the Himalayan range.
 The trekking route can get quite busy with many trekkers walking on the same trails, and staying at the same teahouses.
 This can sometimes lead to overcrowding, especially in the high season.